-Lifting devices, such as cranes, are integral to sustaining the majority of operations on OSVs.
+Lifting devices, such as cranes, are integral to sustaining most operations on Offshore Supply Vessels (OSVs).
 Cranes, found on all OSVs such as liftboats and subsea construction vessels, must be designed and equipped to transfer various loads, such as drill pipe, hoses, and personnel.